alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 Your application must be received at least 40 working days before you want to travel.

 s1.
 Make sure all tests and vaccinations for your animals are up to date. s2.
-Choose an Official Vetnerian (OV) to carry out a registration visit - contact your [local APHA office](/government/organisations/animal-and-plant-health-agency/about/access-and-opening) or [DARD office](https://www.dardni.gov.uk/contact) to find one.
+Choose an OV to carry out a registration visit - contact your [local APHA office](/government/organisations/animal-and-plant-health-agency/about/access-and-opening) or [DARD office](https://www.dardni.gov.uk/contact) to find one.
 The OV will charge a fee for this. s3.
 Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/488776/form-et79.pdf) (PDF, 198KB) and send it to the address on the top of the form.
 You must include a £93 registration fee and passport fees. s4.
 APHA sends the registration document, unique registration number and animal passports to your OV. s5.
 Your OV carries out a registration visit.
 If they’re satisfied with the checks, they’ll approve your application and give you the animal passports, registration document and a unique registration number for your circus or animal act.